Frequently Asked Questions

 The National Archives at Atlanta holds records from federal agencies within 8 Southeastern states: Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.
 Our largest group of records comes from the U.S. District Courts, Tennessee Valley Authority, Atomic Energy Commission, NASA, and the Centers for Disease Control and Prevention.

-NARA tries to make as many records as possible available via our Online Catalog.
+NARA tries to make as many records as possible available via the National Archives Catalog.
 This is a daunting task, even with records that were created in electronic format.
 The volume of records in NARA's possession that pre-date electronic formats is so vast, that costs and resource availabilities will most likely preclude the conversion of all of them to electronic formats.
 However, as resources permit, NARA will continue to select records to be digitized and made available electronically.

 We do have access to several online resources such as Ancestry.com and Fold3 which is available in our Research Room.